Table of Contents

 The main difference is the type of outlets.
 The one has a 30 amp outlet, and the other – 50 amp outlet.
 The difference between these receptacles is that a 30 amp outlet has 3 prongs including only one 120v hot wire.
 On the other hand, a 50 amp outlet has 4 prongs and features two 120v hot wires that supply 2 separate 50 amp, 120v feeds.

 Precisely, a 30 amp generator can output a maximum of 3,600 watts at 120v (30 amp x 120v).
-On the other hand, a generator with 50 amp outlet can deliver 12,000 watts at the same voltage (50 amp x 2 x 120v).
+On the other hand, a portable generator with 50 amp outlet can deliver 12,000 watts at the same voltage (50 amp x 2 x 120v).
 More details on how to convert amps to watts here.

 Is it possible to plug a 30 amp RV into a 50 amp plug safely?